alexpreynolds/biostar-handbook-web/www/tools/snpeff/snpeff_intro.md

 	# ebola_zaire   Ebola Zaire Virus    KJ660346.1   OK
 	# http://downloads.sourceforge.net/project/snpeff/databases/v4_1/snpEff_v4_1_ebola_zaire.zip

+	# We need to download that database to use it
+	snpEff download ebola_zaire

 Note the version number of the accession number `KJ660346.1` the actual version number may be higher.
 It is typically the best idea is to use the exact versions even if a newer one is available.